 Another area in which CNI has maintained a strong interest is in the changing nature of personal information storage and personal archiving, and the social and scholarly implications of these developments.
 A specific case in point is the institutional response to the acquisition of large, personal digital archives from scholars and researchers, as well as the personal archives of prominent intellectual, artistic, literary, political and similar figures.
-CNI will be involved again in the Personal Digital Archiving Conference, which will take place in Ann Arbor, Michigan, May 12-14, 2016.
+CNI will be involved again in the Personal Digital Archiving Conference, which will take place in Palo Alto, CA, March 29-31, 2017.

 The digital records of organizations are also poorly explored.
-A particular area of CNI interest is the changing nature of the academic record caused by the deployment of learning management systems, institutional repositories (IRs), large-scale lecture and event capture, and long-lived, collaborative resources jointly developed by faculty and students, and most recently massively open online courses (MOOCs).
+A particular area of CNI interest is the changing nature of the academic record caused by the deployment of learning management systems, institutional repositories (IRs), large-scale lecture and event capture, and long-lived, collaborative resources jointly developed by faculty and students, including massive open online courses (MOOCs).
 These emerging methods and systems will have lasting policy implications for special collections and institutional archives.